Liquid-Surf/solid-compound/docs/milestones.md

 #### Milestones

-- Research and understand the authentication flows and protocols of external OpenID Connect providers.
+- Research and understand the authentication flows and protocols of external OpenID Connect providers. ( 2 days )
-- Design and implement the OIDC proxy service that sits in front of the Solid IDP.
+- Design and implement the OIDC proxy service that sits in front of the Solid IDP. ( 10 days )
-- Identify and enrich the authentication request from the external OIDC provider with the required Solid OpenID Connect fields.
+- Identify and enrich the authentication request from the external OIDC provider with the required Solid OpenID Connect fields. ( 5 days )
-- Implement secure communication between the OIDC proxy and the Solid IDP.
+- Implement secure communication between the OIDC proxy and the Solid IDP. ( 5 days )
-- Test the OIDC proxy functionality with various external OIDC providers and ensure seamless registration with the Solid IDP using existing accounts.
+- Write robust tests of the OIDC proxy functionality with various external OIDC providers and ensure seamless registration with the Solid IDP using existing accounts. ( 5 days )
+- Write documentation. ( 2 days )

 #### Amount